SantoriniDave.com

 Luggage on Flights

-• Domestic Restrictions: Flights within Greece (Aegean, Sky Express) often use smaller planes (ATR-42/72) for islands like Naxos, Paros, and Milos.
+• Domestic Restrictions: Flights within Greece (Aegean, Sky Express) use smaller planes (ATR-42/72) for islands like Naxos, Paros, and Milos.
 The overhead bins are tiny.

 • Carry-On: Standard “US Carry-On” roller bags often do not fit in the overhead bins of these island hoppers and must be gate-checked.
-Soft backpacks can usually be squeezed under the seat.
+Soft backpacks can be squeezed under the seat.

 A Note on Laundry